dvoituron/developer-tools-winget/README.md

 LocalDB is a feature you select during SQL Server Express installation, and is available when you download the media.

+0. Check if you installed .NET Framework 4.8: `winget install Microsoft.dotNetFramework`.
 1. Start the setup [SQL Server Express](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb).
 2. Select **Download Media** and choose **LocalDB** (~55 MB).
 3. Start `SqlLocalDB.msi` file.
-4. Create an instance MyServer using this command: `SqlLocalDb i MyServer`.
+4. Create an instance MyServer using this command: `SqlLocalDb create MyServer`.
+5. Open VSCode and the **SQL Server (mssql)**.